dbt-labs/dbt-jobs-as-code/README.md

 Returns the list of actions create/update/delete that are required to have dbt Cloud reflecting the configuration file

 - this command doesn't modify the dbt Cloud jobs
+- this command also accepts a list of project IDs or environments IDs to limit the sync for: `dbt-jobs-as-code plan <config_file.yml> -p 1234 -p 2345 -e 4567 -e 5678`
+  - it is possible to limit for specific projects and/or specific environments
+  - when both projects and environments are provided, the command will run for the jobs that are both part of the environment ID(s) and the project ID(s) provided

 #### `sync`